Second Brain AI Apps: We Tested the Best 10 in 2026

 What are the best 10 AI Second Brain Apps?

-The Best 10 AI Second Brain apps in 2025 are: Saner.AI, NotebookLM, Notion and MyMind
+The Best 10 AI Second Brain apps in 2026 are: Saner.AI, NotebookLM, MyMind, Obsidian, Reflect Notes, Tana, mem.ai, Notion, Capacities, Logseq.

 1. Saner.AI

-Saner.AI is the top AI Second Brain to organize everything that matters.
+Saner.AI is one of the top AI Second Brain to organize everything that matters.

 It helps me stay focused by capturing thoughts, notes, emails, and tasks, and turning them into something I can actually use.
 No more scattered docs or forgotten ideas.
 It feels like a second brain that’s finally actually smart.